ingobecker/cloudd/README.md

 $ terraform apply
 ```

-This might take some time, depending on the size and way your install container and the way it works.
+This might take some time, depending on the size of your container and the way you create the image.

 Once finishd, an image id is printed: